btrplace/migrations-UCC-15/README.md

 Obviously, this amount need to be lower or equal to the memory allocated to the VM at its creation (variable `VM_MEM` in the deployment `config` file).

-To verify how much memory consume a VM, use:
+Then you can use `stress` to consume some memory, to verify how much memory consume a VM use:

 ``` shell
 virsh -c <hosting_node> dommemstat vm-1